The Origins Of Blood Type Personality Theory: Can Blood Types Reveal Personality Traits?

 Type A

-People with blood type A are said to be well-organized, reserved, earnest, and responsible.
+People with blood type A are said to have better temperament.
+They are well-organized, reserved, earnest, and responsible.
 On the other hand, blood type A personalities tend to be nervous and a bit stubborn.
 The blood type A personality is the most common in Japan, with about 40% of the population with this blood type.
 Type As often get along well with others, but this may come at the expense of their own well-being.
 The recommended careers primarily cover those that require little human contacts, such as programming, accounting, writing, and research.
 As for their ideal blood type partner, people with blood type A are most compatible with their own type or ABs.
+Because they share a similar temperament, they are less likely to argue and are more likely to agree on many matters.

 Type B